STAY SAFE, EDGEMONT HOOPSTERS

 EDGEMONT HOOPS DU JOUR

-Isiah Thomas on why Lakers and Celtics were successful year-after-year in the 1980s: “Those teams were loaded with talented players, yes, but that’s not the only reason they won.
+Isiah Thomas on why the Lakers and Celtics were successful year-after-year in the 1980s: “Those teams were loaded with talented players, yes, but that’s not the only reason they won.
 They won because they liked each other, knew their roles, ignored statistics, and valued winning over everything else.
 They won because their best players sacrificed to make everyone else happy.
 They won as long as everyone remained on the same page.”

 “Your mother’s an astronaut.” — Billy Hoyle, played by Woody Harrelson in “White Men Can’t Jump.”